 Saddle Pass Trail is a 0.7 mile moderately trafficked out and back trail located near Interior, South Dakota and is rated as moderate.
-The trail is primarily used for hiking and walking and is accessible from April until October.
+The trail is primarily used for hiking and walking and is best used from April until October.

 GREAT hike, but a little too wet to tackle when we were there.
 It was quite slick coming down but my sons thought it was terrific.
 We plan to come back next year - fully prepared to continue on on the Medicine Root trail.

 Fun climb up and over the buttes.
 Great views.
 Can be a bit slippery coming back down, but just take your time and enjoy!